-The following tables present our unaudited actual and pro forma condensed consolidated financial information as of and for the twenty-six weeks ended July 30, 2005 and for the year ended January 29, 2005.
+The following tables present our unaudited actual and pro forma condensed consolidated financial information as of and for the thirteen weeks ended April 30, 2005 and for the year ended January 29, 2005.
 The unaudited pro forma financial information gives effect to the Conversion, the Redemptions, the New Term Loan, the TPG Subscription and this offering.
-The unaudited pro forma condensed consolidated financial information feast and expenses.
+The unaudited pro forma condensed consolidated financial information reflects the payment of early redemption or premium and prepayment costs, interest, dividends and transaction fees and expenses.

-The unaudited pro forma balance sheet as of July 30, 2005 gives effect to the above transactions as if they had occurred on July 30, 2005.
-The unaudited pro forma condensed consolidated statements of operations for year ended January 29, 2005 and twenty-six weeks ended July 30, 2005 give effect to the above transactions as if they had occurred on February 1, 2004 and January 30, 2005, respectively.
-In connection with this offering and the related Conversion, Redemptions and New Term Loan, we expect to record a charge of \$10.6 million related to the write-off of deferred debt financing costs of \$5.6 million and prepayment costs and premiums of \$5.0 million associated with the debt to be extinguished in the transactions.
+The unaudited pro forma balance sheet as of April 30, 2005 gives effect to the above transactions as if they had occurred on April 30, 2005.
+The unaudited pro forma condensed consolidated statements of operations for year ended January 29, 2005 and thirteen weeks ended April 30, 2005 gives effect to the above transactions as if they had occurred on January 31, 2004 and January 29, 2005, respectively.
+In connection with this offering and the related Conversion, Redemptions and New Term Loan, we expect to record a charge of \$ million, net of applicable income taxes, related to the write-off of deferred debt financing costs of \$ million and prepayment costs, premiums and unamortized discounts of \$ million associated with the debt to be extinguished in the transactions.
 Because this charge is directly related to these transactions rather than our continuing operations, we have not given effect to it in the unaudited pro forma condensed consolidated statements of operations.
-However, the unaudited pro forma condensed balance sheet gives effect to the charge as if it occurred on July 30, 2005.
+However, the unaudited pro forma condensed balance sheet gives effect to the charge as if it occurred on April 30, 2005.

-Preparation of the pro forma financial information is based on assumptions deemed appropriate by our management.
+Preparation of the pro forma financial information was based on assumptions deemed appropriate by our management.
 The pro forma information is unaudited and is not necessarily indicative of the results that actually would have occurred if the above transactions had been consummated at the beginning of the period presented, nor does it purport to represent the future financial position and results of operations for future periods.
 The unaudited pro forma financial information should be read in conjunction with "Use of Proceeds," "Capitalization," "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical consolidated financial statements and the related notes included elsewhere in this prospectus.

-J.CREW GROUP, INC. AND SUBSIDIARIES Unaudited Pro Forma Condensed Consolidated Balance Sheet As of July 30, 2005
+J.CREW GROUP, INC. AND SUBSIDIARIES Unaudited Pro Forma Condensed Consolidated Balance Sheet As of April 30, 2005